 - c.
 A single inlet aperture, with a periphery which: - i.
-Must lie within RV-FWH-SCO and RV-RWH-SCO respectively and may not be more than 200mm when measured in Z_W . - ii.
-Has no point more than 50mm from any other point on the periphery of the aperture when measured in X_W and has no point rearward of X_W = -100. - d.
+Must lie within RV-FWH-SCO and RV-RWH-SCO respectively and may not be more than 200mm when measured in $Z_W$ . - ii.
+Has no point more than 50mm from any other point on the periphery of the aperture when measured in $X_W$ and has no point rearward of $X_W$ = -100. - d.
 A single outlet aperture, with a periphery which: - i.
-Must lie within RV-FWH-SCO and RV-RWH-SCO respectively be fully visible from the rear and must lie above $Z_W = -50$. - ii.
-For the Front Scoop, has no point more than 75mm from any other point on the periphery of the aperture when measured in X_W and has no point forward of X_W =100. - iii.
-For the Rear Scoop, has no point on the periphery of the aperture forward of X_W =100 - e.
-Apertures where suspension members or suspension fairings intersect the surface of the Scoop.
-These apertures must be minimal in size in order to permit the full articulation of the suspension system (and for the front, also the steering system).
-Furthermore, they must be internally sealed in such way so as to prevent any air flow from another aperture.
+Must lie within RV-FWH-SCO and RV-RWH-SCO respectively be fully visible from the rear and must lie above $Z_W = -50$ . - ii.
+For the Front Scoop, has no point more than 75mm from any other point on the periphery of the aperture when measured in $X_W$ and has no point forward of $X_W$ =100. - iii.
+For the Rear Scoop, has no point on the periphery of the aperture forward of $X_W$ =100

-Once the Rear Scoop has been defined, trimmed to its drum, and all the apertures permitted in c. and d. applied, the following geometry may be added:
+Once the Rear Scoop has been defined, trimmed to its drum, and the apertures permitted in c. and d. applied, the following geometry may be added:

 - e.
 A single Rear Scoop Lip which must lie within RV-RWH-LIP.
 Furthermore: - i.
-Its complete surface must be tangent continuous and contain no more than a single section in any X_W plane. - ii.
-For the parts of the Rear Scoop Lip surface that are visible when viewed parallel to the Y_W axis from inboard, the radius of curvature must be greater than 20mm.
-This is with the exception of regions of its surface that are within 5mm of the boundary of the Rear Scoop Lip when viewed parallel to the Y_W axis from inboard. - iii.
+Its complete surface must be tangent continuous and contain no more than a single section in any $X_W$ plane. - ii.
+For the parts of the Rear Scoop Lip surface that are visible when viewed parallel to the $Y_W$ axis from inboard, the radius of curvature must be greater than 20mm.
+This is with the exception of regions of its surface that are within 5mm of the boundary of the Rear Scoop Lip when viewed parallel to the $Y_W$ axis from inboard. - iii.
 Once the Rear Scoop Lip has been fully defined, it must be trimmed to the Rear Scoop and Rear Drum, such that no overlapping surfaces remain, and a fillet radius of no greater than 25mm may be applied at their boundaries.
-Once the fillet radius has been applied the external surfaces at the boundaries between adjacent sections of the Rear Scoop Lip and the Rear Scoop and Rear Drum must maintain tangent continuity in any X_W , Y_W or Z_W plane f.
-Apertures where for suspension members or suspension fairings intersect the surface of the Scoop or, in the case of the Rear Wheel Bodywork, the Rear Scoop Lip.
+Once the fillet radius has been applied the external surfaces at the boundaries between adjacent sections of the Rear Scoop Lip and the Rear Scoop and Rear Drum must maintain tangent continuity in any $X_W$ , $Y_W$ or $Z_W$ plane f.
+Apertures for suspension members or suspension fairings.
 These apertures must be minimal in size in order to permit the full articulation of the suspension system (and for the front, also the steering system).
 Furthermore, they must be internally sealed in such way so as to prevent any air flow from another aperture.